Lottie Moon Christmas Offering 2018

 The Lottie Moon Christmas Offering for International Missions is named for Lottie Moon, who served as a missionary in China for more than 30 years in the late 19th and early 20th centuries.
 Without this offering Southern Baptists' international mission efforts would cease to exist.
 The International Mission Board (IMB) sets a national goal, and churches are encouraged to observe the Week of Prayer and participate in giving to this vital offering.
-The Lottie Mon offering provides more than half of IMB's operating budget, with every penny going to support nearly 5,000 international missionaries serving around the world.
-For more information about the offering and Lottie Moon, go to www.wmu.org.
+It provides more than half of IMB's operating budget, with every penny going to support nearly 5,000 international missionaries serving around the world.
+For more information about the offering and Lottie Moon, visit www.wmu.org.

 An order form is sent to each California Southern Baptist church several weeks before the emphasis.
 Please complete the form and mail it back with your order.